gvsurenderreddy/sshkey-manager/readme.md

 So in that case you'll have two options.
 1. Change default timeout for PHP.
 (Not advised)
 2. Install the "php5-gmp" package.
 It will greatly decrease your key generatation time.

-3. Make sure to setup Apache to allow overrides.
+Finally, make sure to setup Apache to allow overrides.
 (Find httpd.conf for Apache, make sure "AllowOverride" is set to "All").
   * This will prevent external users from accessing your keys.
   * I include htaccess files to prevent outside access of the "keys" directory